composewell/packcheck/README.md

 STACKVER                : [a.b.c.d] Stack version (prefix) to use STACK_UPGRADE           : [y] DESTRUCTIVE!
-Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINTVER                : Download a specific version binary of hlint instead of using one in PATH
+Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINT_VERSION           : Download a specific version binary of hlint instead of using one in PATH

 --------------------------------------------------
 Where to find the required tools